merodriguezblanco/ExceptionNotification.Core/README.md

 ## Overview

 `ExceptionNotification.Core` is a NET core package that provides a set of notifiers for sending exception notifications when errors occur in your NET Core API.
-So far, the notifiers can deliver notifications only via e-mail and hipchat.
+So far, the notifiers can deliver notifications only via e-mail, HipChat, and Slack.
 Its idea is based on the great [ExceptionNotification gem](https://github.com/smartinez87/exception_notification) that provides notifiers for Ruby applications.

 ## **WARNING: This plugin is in early development stage.**